-The Compensation Committee has engaged an independent compensation consultant, Frederic W. Cook & Co, Inc. ("FW Cook"), to provide advice in connection with its decisions regarding executive compensation, as described in further detail under "Executive Compensation-Compensation Discussion and Analysis."
-In 2018, the Committee engaged FW Cook to provide advice concerning the design of our executive compensation programs, the Committee's administration of those programs and market practice concerning compensation for the executive chair position.
+The Compensation Committee has engaged an independent compensation consultant, Frederic W. Cook & Co, Inc. ("FW Cook"), to provide advice in connection with its decisions regarding executive compensation, as described in further detail under "Executive Compensation - Compensation Discussion and Analysis."
+In 2020, the Committee engaged FW Cook to provide advice concerning the design of our executive compensation programs and the Committee's administration of those programs and market practice.
 The Compensation Committee has assessed the independence of FW Cook pursuant to SEC rules and NYSE listing standards and concluded that FW Cook's work for the Compensation Committee does not raise any conflict of interest.
-Except for this engagement, the Compensation Committee did not otherwise retain a compensation consultant for purposes of determining executive officer and director compensation for 2018, and FW Cook did not provide any other services to our company.
+Except for this engagement, the Compensation Committee did not otherwise retain a compensation consultant for purposes of determining executive officer and director compensation for 2020, and FW Cook did not provide any other services to our Company.